ethras/flow-maestro/commands/work.md

 5. **Timeline Entry**
    - Record a `work` event in `timeline.jsonl` summarizing progress and next steps.

+6. **Constitution Touch-up**
+   - When execution surfaces a reusable pattern, integration constraint, or recurring risk, add or update the project constitution entry (short title, summary, source, last verified).
+If an existing entry becomes obsolete, update its summary and verification date or remove it.

 ## Change vs Capability Handshake

 - Treat the change folder as the parent artifact: it owns `spec.md`, `plan.md`, `tasks.md`, journals, and QA notes.